Softechanalytics/Film_Lens_Dashboard/README.md

 - user_id: Unique ID for each user
 - movie_id: Unique ID for each movie
-rating: Rating score given by the user (1–5)
+- rating: Rating score given by the user (1–5)
-timestamp: Time of the rating (Unix timestamp) movie.csv
+- timestamp: Time of the rating (Unix timestamp)

+### movie.csv

-movie_id: Unique ID for each movie
+- movie_id: Unique ID for each movie
-movie_name: Movie title
+- movie_name: Movie title
-year: Release year of the movie
+- year: Release year of the movie
-genre: Genres associated with the movie (separated by a pipe symbol if multiple) user.csv
+- genre: Genres associated with the movie (separated by a pipe symbol if multiple)

+### user.csv

-user_id: Unique ID for each user
+- user_id: Unique ID for each user
-age: Age of the user
+- age: Age of the user
-gender: Gender of the user (M or F)
+- gender: Gender of the user (M or F)
-occupation: Occupation of the user
+- occupation: Occupation of the user
-zipcode: ZIP or postal code for the user’s location
+- zipcode: ZIP or postal code for the user’s location

-Note: For users under 18, age is imputed using the median age of others with the same occupation.
+<b>Note:</b> For users under 18, age is imputed using the median age of others with the same occupation.

 Project Structure
 python